 )

-In your project directory, run the following command to create a virtual environment:
+- In your project directory, create a virtual environment using:

 python -m venv venv